 A Hidden Gem in the Gulf of Mexico

 We rolled out of bed and in about three minutes were out the door.
-We head straight for the beachside breakfast table.
+We headed straight for the beachside breakfast table.
 No shoes needed.

 So far, Villas Flamingos was panning out to be nothing short of heaven.
 And I couldn’t even wait to see the rest of Isla Holbox.
-So, after a spectacular gulfside breakfast (and a tropical adult beverage), we called for a golf cart cab to pick us up and take us into the city center where we could rent our own golf cart for a day and see the city sights.
+So, after a spectacular Gulfside breakfast (and a tropical adult beverage), we called for a golf cart cab to pick us up and take us into the city center where we could rent our own golf cart for a day and see the city sights.

 TRAVEL TIP: The golf cart cab is called over by the concierge.
 It’s $5 USD each way to and from the city, or you can rent your own golf cart for about $70 USD for 24 hours.
 I highly recommend it.

 We spent most of the day driving up and down island streets made entirely of sand.
-We were captured by the amount of beautiful street art all over the village huts.
+We were captured by the amount of gorgeous and amazing street art all over the village huts.
 It seemed like where there was an opportunity to make art, it was taken.

 I’ve always loved the beautiful artwork which comes from the many different cultures in Mexico.
-The people of this country are skilled craftsmen and artists, and Isla Holbox is no different.
+The people of this country are skilled craftsmen and artists, and Isla Holbox, Mexico is no different.
 It’s literally impossible to drive down a street and not see a beautiful mural.

-Other Awesome Stuff to Spot in Isla Holbox
+Other Awesome Stuff to Spot on Isla Holbox Mexico

 Dining at Villas Flamingos to the Setting Sun

-By the looks of the dining room at Villas Flamingos, we had a pretty good idea is was going to be amazing.
-Twilight was just starting to peek from a long day of sunshine and before we knew it, we were eating the most fabulous meal, watching the sun set on the Gulf of Mexico, and soaking up every minute of paradise.
+By the looks of the dining room at Villas Flamingos, we had a pretty good idea it was going to be amazing.
+Twilight was just starting to peek from a long day of sunshine and before we knew it, we were eating the most fabulous meal, watching the sunset on the Gulf of Mexico, and soaking up every minute of paradise.